dortania/OpenCore-Legacy-Patcher/README.md

 * You can however reinstall macOS with this patcher and retain your original data

-Note 2: Currently OpenCore Legacy Patcher only supports macOS 11, Big Sur installs.
-For older OSes, please use [dosdude1's patchers](http://dosdude1.com)
+Note 2: Currently OpenCore Legacy Patcher officially supports patching to run macOS 11, Big Sur installs.
+For older OSes, OpenCore may function however support is currently not provided from Dortania.

+For Mojave and Catalina support, we recommend the use of [dosdude1's patchers](http://dosdude1.com)

 ## How to use